 As noted above, the Fund has non-trading market risk as a result of investing in short-term United States Treasury Obligations, T-Bill ETFs and money market mutual funds.
-The market risk represented by these investments is not expected to be material.
+As such, the market risk represented by these investments is not expected to be material.